cms-patatrack/patatrack-website/wiki/cuda2cupla.md

 git clone -b develop https://github.com/ComputationalRadiationPhysics/alpaka.git
 ```

-Since these are headers only, just update the paths on the `BuildFile.xml` located inside `src/RecoPixelVertexing/PixelTrackFitting/test`.
-Then you have to setup the cmssw environment and run `scram b` from that folder.
+Since these are headers only, you don't have to build them but just update the paths on the `BuildFile.xml` located inside `src/RecoPixelVertexing/PixelTrackFitting/test`.
+Then you have to setup the CMSSW environment and run `scram b` from that folder.
 Remember to use a newer version of gcc to avoid internal compiler errors:

 ```bash
 export SCRAM_ARCH=slc7_amd64_gcc820